BarisAlbayrakIEEE/BarisAlbayrakIEEE/README.md

 Steps 5, 7, and 9 are similar.
 Hence, I will discuss only Step 5.
-While answering the question about the requested capabilities of the application, I discarded the multi-user case which needed shared data protection.
-Such an application would have used immutable data types and value semantics suggested by functional programming (FP).
+While answering the question about the requested capabilities of the application, I discarded the multi-user case which needed shared data protection because otherwise the application would need immutable data types and value semantics suggested by functional programming (FP).
 However, considering the highlighted statements as well, we can work with references/pointers.
 This choice would simplify Steps 5, 7, and 9 reasonably.